The Content Selector helps Grow's script find your content and uses it to place Subscribe Forms and Recommended Content

 And that’s it!
 We’ve found an accurate content selector with .single-post .entry-content

 That selector tells Grow to look for all posts (with the .single-post body class) and then to look for the parent container that holds all of your content in order to accurately place in-content features like Spotlight Subscribe.

 - Make sure your Content Selector is unique and that there is only one instance of the selector in your posts, as that will allow for more accurate targeting.

 - Not all content selectors are created the same.
 Your site’s underlying HTML may look a bit different.
 Your post content could be nested in <div> element containers, especially if you’re using a pagebuilder plugin.
 Your site may not even have any body classes!

 - A good rule of thumb is finding that crucial “parent” container of your content and working to find the element selector from there.
 As long as Grow “sees” your content, it should be able to work its magic from there!

 - The content selector may not be the same for a page as it is for a post.
 So if you're looking for Spotlight Subscribe to appear on pages, you'll want to look into manually placing the subscribe widgets on those pages.

-Between the selectors within Grow and Grow Social, we cover up to around 80% of the selectors.
-If you're still having a bit of trouble finding it, we definitely recommend reaching out to your developer for further assistance (certain custom themes can be a bit tricky in this area, so recruiting backup is crucial!).
+If you're still having a bit of trouble finding your content selector, we recommend reaching out to your developer for further assistance.
+Certain custom themes can be a bit tricky in this area, so recruiting backup can be very helpful!